 Your application for compensation will be submitted under the Criminal Injuries Compensation Scheme (2012).
 This scheme details various set-tariff awards, depending on your injuries, treatment and recovery.
 You can find a link to our criminal injuries compensation calculator here, to see how much compensation you may be entitled to.

-Under the CICA scheme 2012, awards may be payable for physical, sexual, psychological and fatal injuries.
+Under the CICA scheme 2012, awards may be payable for physical, sexual assault (including Rape Compensation and Domestic Violence), psychological and fatal injuries.
 All applications are dealt with sensitively and professionally.

 Our no win no fee service